 Will there be FastPass+?

 No. For the current reopening procedures, Disney will be canceling FastPass+ and any pre-made FastPass+ selections will disappear from guests’ accounts.
 Disney will be using the lack of FastPass+ to extend queues for social distancing and keep lines moving.

 Will Disney do virtual queues?

 No. Disney will not be doing virtual queues or Boarding Passes for any attraction in any park.
-This includes major attractions like Star Wars: Rise of the Resistance, which previously was only available via a Boarding Pass.
+The only exception is Star Wars: Rise of the Resistance, which is available via a Boarding Pass.

 Can I still park-hop?

 Currently, no. Disney is blocking park hopping to allow more guests to book reservations slots to the theme parks.
 By stopping the park hopping, more parties can potentially show up.

 Disney has not released an exact number for the capacity limits in the initial reopening procedures.
 They have stated that they will start smaller and increase the limits as time goes on.
 As more procedures are worked out, and as guests and cast members alike become more used to the new rules, the parks will begin to allow more people in per day.

 Will Disney still do special tours and events?